-Our federal government is made up of three branches: the legislative, executive, and judicial.
+The United States federal government is made up of three branches: the legislative, executive, and judicial.
 They are all described in the United States Constitution.
-These three branches are all equal to each other and each one has some authority over the other.
-This creates a check and balance system, and should make sure that no one branch of the government ever becomes too powerful.
+These three branches are all equal but each one has a different job when it comes to making laws.

 The Legislative Branch

 It is made up of Congress and its two chambers, the House of Representatives and the Senate.